greentic-ai-org/greentic-events-providers/README.md

 ## Developing
 - Build with `cargo build` (workspace).
 - Run tests with `cargo test`.
-- Packs are validated via serde parsing tests; flows are placeholders but kept consistent with pack references.
+- Packs are validated/built via `packc` into `dist/packs/*.gtpack`; flows remain minimal placeholders but satisfy schema.

 ## Integration testing against real services
 The CI/pipeline can run live integration tests per provider when the relevant secrets are present.
 If a provider’s secrets are missing, tests should emit a warning and skip that provider.